Periods of N-body Systems Determined Through Dimensional Analysis: Conclusions about uniqueness

-for every positive integer $P$.
-The solution used in Sections \ref{sec:3}\textendash \ref{sec:5} is the one for $P=1$.
-Any particular solution of (\ref{eq:afe}) can be combined with any particular solution of (\ref{eq:nfe}) into a generalization of (\ref{eq:period-2-2}).
-Thus, the possible solutions may form a kind of two-dimensional space, and the non-uniqueness of equations obtained by augmented dimensional analysis may be a strength rather than a weakness.
+Any particular solution of (5.4) can be combined with any particular solution of (5.9) into a generalization of (\ref{eq:period-2-2}).
+Thus, the possible solutions may form a kind of two-dimensional space, suggesting an alternative approach to the great variability of orbital periods for $n>2$ touched on in Section 8.

+For completeness, it should also be mentioned that as suggested by the examples in \cite[pp. 16--18]{JON1} there are more solutions to (5.4) and (5.9) than those considered above.
+Whether or not these more complicated solutions are relevant in the context of $n$-body systems remains to be researched.

+We conclude that the variation in $T$ that is not attributable to the parameters $m_{1},\ldots,m_{n}$ and $a$ or $E$ can be attributed, at least partly, to the invocation of different solutions to the corresponding functional equation.
+For example, the difference between (\ref{eq:sunconj0}) and (\ref{eq:suncoj}) can be explained in this way.
+Within limits, the non-uniqueness of solutions of functional equations obtained by augmented dimensional analysis may thus be a strength rather than a weakness.

+But as mentioned earlier, remaining variation in $T$ can also be accounted for by one or more additional dimensionless parameters.
+The data from \cite{LI1,LI2} do indeed suggest that $T$ depends on the integer $L_{\mathrm{f}}$, so that